JonSnowbd/note/readme.md

 - Automatic loading behaviours including loading screen and level changer, that all work together to make your game seamless, and handle better practices for you, such as asynchronous loading screens, and background pre-loading.
-- A new Godot tab with goodies such as a GDScript playground, a Note help page, and more to come.
+- A new Godot tab with goodies such as a GDScript playground, a Note help page, the journal, and more to come.
 - An organized logic chain system for orchestrating your game interactions.
 - A collection of very commonplace UI Elements ready to use out of the box, such as